Julianafajr/julianafajr/README.md

 ## 🎯 Current Focus
 - 🎓 Pursuing Computer Science and Informatics at Leeds University
-- 👩🏻‍💻 Heading IT Project Lead Services at EndgamekiAI.
+- 👩🏻‍💻 Heading IT Project Lead Services at EndgamekiAI
 - 🌱 Making the environment for Machine Learning complex build & smarter
 - 🚀 Diving deep into the wild world of AI and ML.